ashok-kavungal/CO2-emission-calculator/readme.md

 **-- output**  - The flag tells the app in which unit should the output be printed.
 By <ins>default</ins> the unit of output is 'Kg'.
 The accepted arguments are <ins>'Kg'-(kilogram) and 'g'-(gram)</ins><br>

+The app validates the input flags and arguments using yargs and throws an error if invalid flags and arguments are passed.

 ## Examples of using command and expected results